IPS-Eye-White

 It needs to be once again pointed out that Matthew, Mark, Luke and John were independent witnesses.
 Two of them (Mark and Luke) weren't even Jesus' disciples, and one (Luke) wasn't even a Jew who may or may not have ever met Jesus.
 Each of the four wrote their accounts down separately and it was only until much later that they were included in what we now call "The Bible".

 In virtually every other case, an ancient document that spoke of a Roman governor for whom we had no other evidence, would be prized as 'unique'.
-But the fact that Pilate was only mentioned several times in the Gospels was, quite simply, not good enough.
+But the fact that Pilate was only mentioned several times in the Gospels is, quite simply, not good enough.
 After all, the authors were 'those ridiculous, fairy tale inventing' Christians who could not possibly get historical details right.
 As with everything, cynics wanted 'independent' confirmation of Pilate's existence.

 Well 'independent corroboration' is exactly what the skeptics got with the 1961 discovery of a damaged block (82 cm x 65 cm) of carved limestone, found in the archaeological site of Caesarea Maritima, and currently on view at the Israel Museum in Jerusalem.
 Called The Pilate Stone the block dates back to 26–37 CE, and the four lines of writing on it say,